mekkablue/Python-for-Glyphs/README.md

 # Python development for Glyphs.app

 These are text editor snippets intended to facilitate Python development for Glyphs.app.
 Have fun.

-Since I use TextMate myself, the TextMate snippets can safely be assumed to be up to date most of the time.
-I occasionally take the time to update the Sublime Text snippets.
-Since I don’t use Atom, I depend on other people’s pull requests.
+**TextMate:** Since I use TextMate myself, the TextMate snippets can safely be assumed to be up to date most of the time.

+**Sublime Text:** Newer versions of Sublime Text can read TextMate bundle, so you are up to date automatically.
+See installation instructions below.

+**Atom:** Since I don’t use Atom, I depend on other people’s pull requests.
 Hence, the Atom snippets are usually out of date.
 If you want up-to-date snippets for Sublime Text or Atom, feel free to contribute to this repository on a regular basis.

 ### Snippets